QubesOS/qubes-doc/user/advanced-topics/standalones-and-hvm.md

 ---
 lang: en
 layout: doc
-permalink: /doc/standalone-and-hvm/
+permalink: /doc/standalones-and-hvm/
 redirect_from:
+- /doc/standalone-and-hvm/
 - /doc/hvm/
 - /doc/hvm-create/
 - /en/doc/hvm-create/
 - /doc/HvmCreate/
 - /wiki/HvmCreate/
 ref: 130
-title: StandaloneVMs and HVMs
+title: Standalones and HVMs
 ---

-A [StandaloneVM](/doc/glossary/#standalonevm) is a type of VM in Qubes that is created by cloning a [template](/doc/templates/).
+A [standalone](/doc/glossary/#standalone) is a type of qube that is created by cloning a [template](/doc/templates/).
-Unlike templates, however, StandaloneVMs do not supply their root filesystems to other VMs.
+Unlike templates, however, standalones do not supply their root filesystems to other qubes.
-Examples of situations in which StandaloneVMs can be useful include:
+Examples of situations in which standalones can be useful include:

-- VMs used for development (dev environments often require a lot of specific packages and tools)
+- Qubes used for development (dev environments often require a lot of specific packages and tools)
-- VMs used for installing untrusted packages.
+- Qubes used for installing untrusted packages.
   Normally, you install digitally signed software from Red Hat/Fedora repositories, and it's reasonable that such software has non malicious *installation* scripts (rpm pre/post scripts).
-  However, when you would like to install some packages from less trusted sources, or unsigned, then using a dedicated (untrusted) standalone VM might be a better way.
+  However, when you would like to install some packages from less trusted sources, or unsigned, then using a dedicated (untrusted) standalone might be a better way.

 Meanwhile, a [Hardware-assisted Virtual Machine (HVM)](/doc/glossary/#hvm), also known as a "Fully-Virtualized Virtual Machine," utilizes the virtualization extensions of the host CPU.
 These are typically contrasted with [Paravirtualized (PV)](/doc/glossary/#pv) VMs.